-Personal services agreements authorized by Purchasing may be increased if the new total is \$200,000 or less and the following applies:
+Personal services contracts or purchase orders may be increased if the new total is \$100,000 or less if:

-- 1) Supplier has engaged in any service via an agreement (standard or approved non standard ICA) Maintained in the contracts module.
-Note: Services without a standard or approved non standard ICA under \$50,000 that can comply with the Purchase order terms and conditions may be processed through the Purchase Order module via a purchase requisition, as long as the vendor has agreed to boilerplate clause indicative of T&C's acceptance noted on outbound email. - 2)The need for the service could not be accurately projected and the relative percentage of the increase would not make re-procurement more desirable. - 3) An emergency exists whereby time does not permit re-procurement. - 4) Other justifiable economic factors necessitate a monetary increase in the contract.
+- (1) The need for the service could not be accurately projected and the relative percentage of the increase would not make re-procurement more desirable. - (2) An emergency exists whereby time does not permit re-procurement. - (3) Other justifiable economic factors necessitate a monetary increase in the contract.

-Personal Service Agreements may include negotiated built in cost of living escalators or periodic rate changes.
-Amendments that increase the total contract to an amount greater than

-\$200,000 must be approved by the Board.
+Agreements for personal services may include negotiated built in cost of living escalators or periodic rate changes.
+Amendments that increase the total contract or purchase order amount to \$100,001 or more must be approved by the Board.

-All Personal Service Agreements in excess of \$50,000 but not exceeding \$200,000 must be executed utilizing one of the County's standard Independent Contractor Agreement templates which have been previously approved by the Board,or a non standard agreement that has been signed off by County Counsel and Risk as noted in Section 4.0.1
+All Personal Service Contracts in Excess of \$50,000 must be completed through the County's Independent Contractor Agreement or another acceptable form as approved by County Counsel and Risk Management.